OSMOSIS: Enabling Multi-Tenancy in Datacenter SmartNICs: Background

-OSMOSIS provides a solution to a fair resource multiplexing for sNICs in a multi-tenant context and is not specific to any system.
-However, to showcase the identified issues and verify and evaluate the overhead of OSMOSIS, we selected one of the possible synthesizable open-source on-path sNIC implementations available in the literature, namely, PsPIN.
-We decided to use an on-path sNIC as our experiments (Table~\ref{tab:ctx_lat}) show that only such sNICs can sustain packet processing at emerging line rates.
-PsPIN is open-source, based on energy-efficient silicon-proven RISC-V cores, and allows users to write packet processing kernels in C and explicitly manage sNIC memories~\cite{di2021risc}.
-OSMOSIS could have been equivalently implemented in any other sNIC framework~\cite{bf3-flexio, netronome,liquidio}.
+To our knowledge, OSMOSIS is the first solution to achieve fair resource multiplexing for on-path sNICs in a multi-tenant context.
+We selected one of the possible synthesizable open-source on-path sNIC implementations available in the literature, namely, PsPIN.
+PsPIN is open-source, based on energy-efficient silicon-proven RISC-V cores, and allows users to write packet processing kernels in C and explicitly manage sNIC memory~\cite{di2021risc}.
+OSMOSIS could have been equivalently implemented in any other on-path framework~\cite{bf3-flexio, netronome,liquidio}.
+For example, we discuss how OSMOSIS can be supported with BlueField-3 DPA in Section~\ref{sec:bf3dpa}